 Within mytransdev, Mauboussin allocated administrative rights to various communications professionals within the test departments.
 This allowed for targeted content, department-wide messaging, top-down department communications, and push notifications that could be directed to each employee group.

 According to Mauboussin, employees also quickly learned how to create and share content via mytransdev.
-Employees contact one another directly using one-on-one chat, or they share information via a blog-like chat with everybody in their department.
-Users also receive smart push-notifications to stay informed of their group activities.
+Employees contact one another directly using the chat function, or they share information via a blog-like chat with everybody in their department.
+Users also receive smart push notifications to stay informed of their group activities.

 "If an employee sees a colleague using the app, he or she installs it as well.
 It has been one of our most successful changes,” said Mauboussin.